canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q11/QuestionText.md

       and the `powerIncrease` method increases the value of **currTemp** by 10.
     - A `changePower` method which call the `powerDecrease` method if the value of the **currTemp** attribute is more than 100, and call the `powerIncrease` otherwise.
-    - These methods must be visible from other classes.
+    - These methods must be visible from other classes and must not return anything.